IgniteUI/help-topics/topics/02_Controls/igGrid/05_igGridExcelExporter Overview.md

 -->

 # Grid Excel Exporter Overview
-The `igGridExcelExporter` component allows you to export data from the igGrid into a Microsoft Excel document.
-The export can support themes and workbook customization while reflecting data manipulated in the grid through features sorting, filtering, paging, etc. The following screenshot demonstrates what an exported igGrid looks like in Excel.
+The `igGridExcelExporter` component allows you to export data from the `igGrid` into a Microsoft Excel document.
+The export can support themes and workbook customization while reflecting data manipulated in the grid through features Sorting, Filtering, Paging, etc. The following screenshot demonstrates what an exported `igGrid` looks like in Excel.

 ![igGridExcelExporter](images/igGridExcelExporter.jpg "igGridExcelExporter")